sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 Each section comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.
 **Always refer to this page before upgrading Sourcegraph**, as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+1. Read our [update policy](index.md#update-policy) to learn about Sourcegraph updates.
+2. Find the relevant entry for your update in the update notes on this page.
-After checking the relevant update notes here, refer to the [upgrade guide](../install/docker-compose/operations.md#upgrade) to upgrade your instance.
+3. After checking the relevant update notes, refer to the [Sourcegraph with Docker Compose upgrade guide](../install/docker-compose/operations.md#upgrade) to upgrade your instance.

-A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
-Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) or the site admin updates page to learn about updates.
-We actively maintain the two most recent monthly releases of Sourcegraph.

-> ⚠️ **Regardless of your deployment type:** ⚠️
-> <br>Upgrade one version at a time, e.g. v3.26 --> v3.27 --> v3.28.
-> <br>Patches, e.g. vX.X.4 vs. vX.X.5, do not have to be adopted when moving between vX.X versions.

-> ⚠️ **Regardless of your deployment type:** ⚠️
-> <br>Check your <a href="../migrations">out of band migration status</a> prior to upgrade to avoid a necessary rollback while the migration finishes.

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->